 You can limit your search to just photos, or you can even search for vectors or illustrations.
 The search engine also allows you to specify size, orientation, and colors, so if you are looking for something specific, it’s a great site to use.

 There are two downsides of Pixabay, however:

 Kaboom Pics was created by Karolina, a Poland-based photographer.
 All of the photos on the site were taken by her, and she offers a unique free stock photo experience.
-As in the other sites I’ve mentioned, you can enter a search term and find photos of nature, technology, food, etc.
+Just like the other sites in this list, you can enter a search term and find photos of nature, technology, food, etc.

 In addition, Karolina provides a color palette to go with every photo in her collection.
 You can use it to make sure the photos fit with your color scheme or to create a custom color palette for a brochure, flyer, or other marketing material.

 When you open a photo from Karolina’s collection, you will also see all of the other photos from the shoot in which your selected photo was taken.
 Then, you can incorporate other similar photos into your marketing or you can choose an alternate from the one you originally chose.

 ISO Republic is a great place to find photos for your business, especially if you’re looking for shots that feature technology, urban scenes, architecture, or people.
 While you won’t find as many photos here as you would on some of the other sites, every photo on this site is artistic and interesting.